 - Facial tension when the child is trying to speak

-If you notice these signs, and are concerned about your child’s pace of language development, her pediatrician will be able to talk you through whether she needs a little extra help getting her communication skills up to speed.
+If you notice these signs, and are concerned about your child’s pace of language development, their pediatrician will be able to talk you through whether they need a little extra help getting their communication skills up to speed.

 - “Childhood fluency disorders.”
 American Speech-Language-Hearing Association.
 American Speech-Language-Hearing Association.
 Retrieved December 13 2017. https://www.asha.org/PRPSpecificTopic.aspx?folderid=8589935336§ion=Signs_and_Symptoms.